Pupil Premium 2016-17

 Pupils work in small groups or sometimes on a 1-1 basis to improve their Literacy and Numeracy skills.
 These pupils are identified through attainment and progress data and through Pupil Premium identification.
 This is to close the gaps between slower moving pupil premium children and their peers.
 Teaching Assistants are also deployed to run group sessions for vulnerable pupils e.g. social skills group.

-The school employs additional early morning and lunchtime supervision assistants who are deployed to provide targeted social support.
+The school employs additional lunchtime supervision assistants who are deployed to provide targeted social support.

 • Staff Training and Development @ £ 1,000